jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 # Introduction
 I introduced the [Prototype Design Pattern](https://jhumelsine.github.io/2025/12/23/prototype.html) in my previous blog entry.
 Prototype is a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) that's different from the other creational design patterns.
 Most creational patterns involve a static method invoking the constructor of the concrete class type they're instantiating.
 This means that they have knowledge of and depend upon that concrete class type.
 Should there be any class type updates to the design, then the creational pattern implementation will need to be updated.

 Prototype instantiates a new instance by invoking a method of an object without having to know the object's concrete class type.
 This object method is responsible for returning an instance of its own class for which it has this knowledge.
-This distinction, object method invocation rather than static construction, is what gives Prototype its resilience to class evolution and separates it from its fellow creational patterns.

 Factories centralize change around construction logic; Prototype distributes it across the objects that already know how to reproduce themselves.
 This object-method invocation (rather than a static factory method) shifts construction knowledge from centralized code into the objects themselves.
 That shift is what allows Prototype to remain resilient to class evolution and separates it from its fellow creational patterns.